Best for Forgetful Seniors

 QMedic does not charge any start up fees.
 The only thing customers are ever billed for is their monthly monitoring service.

 Device Prices and Features

-Cellular comes at the same price as the Landline system- $30 a month when paid for month-to-month, or $300 for the year with an annual payment.
+Cellular costs $30 a month when paid for month-to-month, or $300 for the year with an annual payment.
 Users may add a second user who lives in the same home to their plan for an additional $10 a month.

 Mobile GPS is a portable device designed for active seniors who often spend time outside of the home unsupervised.
 It is an all-in-one device that users wear as a neck pendant.
 It is water resistant so it can get wet in the rain, but it is not designed for in-shower use.
 The battery lasts up to 14 days between charges.

 This mobile device costs $45 a month when paid for monthly, or $400 for the year, bringing the monthly cost down to $33.33 a month.